keajs/kea-docs/docs/concepts.md

 Reducers store your data and change it in response to actions.
 They are based on the [reducer](https://redux.js.org/basics/reducers) concept from Redux.

-Here's an example of a funky counter:
+Here's an example of a basic counter:

 ```javascript
 const logic = kea({